Convex recovery from interferometric measurements: Mathematical results

 for some $\alpha \in [0,2 \pi)$. \end{corollary} \begin{proof} Apply theorem \ref{teo:main1} with $\eps = 0$, $x_0 + e$ in place of $x_0$, then use the triangle inequality. \end{proof}

 In the setting of the corollary, problem (\ref{eq:P1}) always has $x = x_0 + e$ as a solution, hence is feasible even when $\sigma = 0$.

 Let us briefly review the eigenvector method for interferometric recovery.
-In \cite{Singer}, Singer proposed to use the eigenvector corresponding to the smallest eigenvalue of the (noisy) data-weighted graph Laplacian as an estimator of the vector of phases.
+In \cite{Singer}, Singer proposed to use the first eigenvector of the (noisy) data-weighted graph Laplacian as an estimator of the vector of phases.
 A similar idea appears in the work of Montanari et al. as the first step of their OptSpace algorithm \cite{OptSpace}, and in the work of Chatterjee on universal thresholding \cite{Chatterjee}.
 In our setting, this means defining